GabeScott/standard-works-vault/General Conference/1984 October - Spiritual Power.md

 We visited the Saints in New Zealand and felt the same sweet spirit.
 Our spirits were lifted and our testimonies strengthened.
 What a privilege to participate in the dedication of the first LDS chapel in Papua, New Guinea—where 450 wonderful native people sat with tear-filled eyes as President Robert L. Simpson dedicated their beautiful building.
 A handsome young New Guinean stood in that meeting with a Book of Mormon in one hand and a Bible in the other; he held them high above his head and bore a strong witness and testimony of the gospel of Jesus Christ to his people.
 We thrilled after traveling sixty-five miles to a jungle village to witness the faith and testimony of our members there.
 They gave us gifts that had been handed down from generation to generation because we represented the gospel they love so much.
 And we gave a prayer and blessing on their village before we left.
 Tears filled our eyes as we saw President Kimball’s picture hanging in a building in far-off New Guinea.

 We felt the spirit of missionary work as we literally watched the prophecies unfold that the gospel of Jesus Christ should be taken to every nation, kindred, tongue, and people.
-(See Mosiah 15:28.)
+(See [[Mosiah 15.28|Mosiah 15:28]].)
 I am grateful for the spirit of the gospel, the spirit of missionary work, and the spiritual leadership of great latter-day leaders.
 I support and sustain them with all my heart.

 I have observed from many years of activity in the Church that there are some underlying principles of leadership that cause men to become great.
 There is a certain spiritual ingredient necessary in all areas of activity if we are to reach the pinnacle of performance.
 George Washington, father of our country, was on his knees at Valley Forge, seeking the spirit and the direction of God.
-Abraham Lincoln, as he stood on the platform of the train as it left Springfield, Illinois, for Washington, D.C., where he was to be President of the United States, said this: “Without the assistance of that Divine Being ... , I cannot succeed.
-With that assistance, I cannot fail” (Ida M. Tarbell, ed., Selections from the Letters, Speeches, and State Papers of Abraham Lincoln, Boston: Ginn and Co., 1911, p.
+Abraham Lincoln, as he stood on the platform of the train as it left Springfield, Illinois, for Washington, D.C., where he was to be President of the United States, said this: “Without the assistance of that Divine Being … , I cannot succeed.
+With that assistance, I cannot fail.”
+(Ida M. Tarbell, ed., *Selections from the Letters, Speeches, and State Papers of Abraham Lincoln,* Boston: Ginn and Co., 1911, p.
 63.)

 These same principles of spiritual leadership caused Moses, Nephi, Abraham, and Enoch to become giants in the land.
 What powers of the spirit did David use as he walked out on the battlefield to meet Goliath?
 He said, “Thou comest to me with a sword, and with a spear, and with a shield: but I come to thee in the name of the Lord of hosts, the God of the armies of Israel, whom thou hast defied.

-“This day will the Lord deliver thee into mine hand.”
-(1 Sam.
-17:45–46.)
+“This day will the Lord deliver thee into mine hand.” ([[1 Samuel 17.45|1 Sam.
+17:45–46]][[1 Samuel 17.46|]].)

 What source of power did Moses use as he stretched his arm toward the Red Sea and caused the waters to roll back and his people to cross on dry land?